 Walking Between Al-Safa and Al-Marwah

 The area between Safa and Marwah is enclosed within Masjid Al Haram and kept cool.
 Pilgrims walk a total of seven times between these hills and recite certain prayers at each end.
 Men are instructed to run when they get to an area marked with green lights.
-A lot of people wonder why only men have to run and I imagine it’s to make things just a tad more difficult for them, so they can really empathize with a woman who had to run that distance in the heat.
+A lot of people wonder why only men have to run.
+I imagine it’s to make things just a tad more difficult for them, so they can really empathize with a woman who had to run that distance in the heat.
 Women, on the other hand, can empathize all too well.

 Falling Asleep Between Safa and Marwah

-I had been warned that while the rituals aren’t as rigorous as those of Hajj, it’s good to be somewhat in shape beforehand.
+I had been warned that while Umrah rituals aren’t as rigorous as those of Hajj, it’s good to be somewhat in shape beforehand.
 I did try to get back into my 10,000-step walking routine, but I should have done that at least two weeks in advance because the walk between Safa and Marwah ended up being too much on that first day.
 Factoring in my jet lag and general state of physical exhaustion, I had to sit down halfway through and fell asleep against a column in the middle of the hall.

 If there’s one piece of advice I would give to anyone traveling with someone else, it’s to wear recognizable clothing.
 It’s easy to get separated from your group and that doesn’t fare well for children or the elderly.
 Whenever I got separated from my group (which happened quite a lot), I kept an eye out for my cousin’s green headscarf, which stood out in the crowd of mostly black and white clothing.

 At the completion of Umrah, pilgrims are instructed to trim at least a finger-tips’ worth of hair.
-However, it is recommended that men shave their heads if possible.
+However, it is recommended that men shave their heads, if possible.
 I finished Umrah in the middle of the night and had no idea where to go to cut my hair, so I just did it myself in the hotel bathroom.
 I didn’t butcher it too badly, considering I used a pair of eyebrow scissors.

 Final Thoughts on Umrah